puppetlabs-toy-chest/puppetlabs-dsc/README.md

 }
 ~~~

-The `Package` DSC Resource requires the following pieces of information to install an MSI:
+The `Package` DSC Resource requires the following information to install an MSI:

 - ProductName: The `Name` of product being installed.
 - ProductId: The `ProductCode` property of the MSI, which is a unique identifier for the particular product release, represented as a GUID string.
 For more information see the [MSDN ProductCode property](https://msdn.microsoft.com/en-us/library/aa370854.aspx) documentation page.

 You can obtain this information in a variety of ways.

-- Use a tool like Orca to open the MSI file and inspect the `Name` and `ProductCode`.
+- Use a tool such as Orca to open the MSI file and inspect the `Name` and `ProductCode`.
-- Install the product on a test system and inspect the `Name` and `ProductCode` in the Windows Add/Remove Programs Control Panel
+- Install the product on a test system, and inspect the `Name` and `ProductCode` in the Windows Add/Remove Programs Control Panel.
-- Use a script to query the MSI file for the `Name` and `ProductCode` like the example PowerShell script below which was adapted from [Stack Overflow](http://stackoverflow.com/a/8743878/1083).
+- Use a script to query the MSI file for the `Name` and `ProductCode`, as in the example PowerShell script below, which was adapted from [Stack Overflow](http://stackoverflow.com/a/8743878/1083).

 ~~~powershell
 function Get-MsiDatabaseInfo{